rapidsai/docs/resources/style.md

 ## GitHub Pull Requests

-Draft Pull Requests should be opened while work is in progress.
-This lets other developers know draft changes are coming without initialing a the review process immediately.
+[Draft pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests) should be opened while work is in progress.
+This prevents review notifications from being sent to code owners before a pull request is ready to be reviewed.
 Once the pull request is ready, click "Ready for review" to get feedback on the changes.